j-oey/bronxpack/README.md

 Q- why did the mod not load? <br />
 A- double check your folders and make sure they match the tutorial <br />
  <br />
-Q- i put my name in the config and my prestige did not change <br />
-A- make sure your name is spelt right, the game can tell the difference between capital and lowercase letters. (it will not accept the name "pLugWalker47" if the config name is "plugwalker47") <br />
  <br />
 Q- where is the download link? <br />
 A- click on the green code button on the main page of this repository, and click download as zip <br />